NormalUhr/yihua-zhang/_posts/2022-11-26-fairness-reprogramming-neurips22.md

     </div>
 </div>
 <div class="caption" style="color: #999; font-size:16px; padding: 2px;">
-    Figure x.
+    Figure 5.
 Results in the transfer setting.
 We report negative DP (left) and negative EO (right) scores.
 The triggers are firstly trained in a BASE model.
 Then, we evaluate the triggers based on another unseen BASE model.
 We change the parameter λ to trade-off accuracy with fairness and draw the curves in the same way with Fig. y.
 </div>

 <div class="row">